spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/airgap/kubernetes-airgap-instructions.md

 ---

-7. The airgap setup binary require a set of environment variables to be available and populated.
-Depending on what OCI registry you are using, the environment variables will be different.
-Select the OCI registry you are using and populate the environment variables accordingly.
+7. The airgap setup binary requires a set of environment variables to be available and populated.
+The environment variables will be different depending on the OCI registry you are using.
+Select the OCI registry and populate the environment variables accordingly.

   <Tabs groupId="oci-registry">
   <TabItem label="Harbor" value="harbor">